jeottesen/win10-default-profile/README.md

 ## Applying the new Default Profile
 I like to keep the original Default profile for troubleshooting purposes.
 So I just leave it alone.

 Copy your Default Profile to the `C:\Users` directory and rename it to whatever you want.
-As an example I will be renaming it `DefaultNew`.
+As an example I will be renaming it `DefaultOrg`.
 Now under its security settings make sure it has the `Users` group has the permissions `Read & Execute, List Folder Contents, and Read`.
 Make sure to apply it to all subfolders as well.

-In the registry under `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList` change the Default Key to point to your new DefaultProfile `$SystemDrive%\Users\DefaultNew`.
+In the registry under `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList` change the Default Key to point to your new DefaultProfile `$SystemDrive%\Users\DefaultOrg`.

 Just change that back whenever you want to go back to the old Default Profile.